Muon $g-2$ anomaly in a left-right model with an inverse seesaw mechanism: Introduction

 This paper is organized as follows.
-In Section~\ref{Sec:model} we highlight relevant interactions in the LRIS, as the details of the model are given in previous papers~\cite{Ezzat:2021bzs,Ezzat:2022gpk}.
-Section~\ref{Sec:lrisamu} is devoted for analyzing new LRIS contributions to $a_\mu$, specifically those due to the light and heavy $Z,W,Z',W'$ gauge bosons and neutral and charged Higgs bosons.
-In Section~\ref{Sec:lrisrk} we present the effective Hamiltonian describing $b\to s \ell^+ \ell^-$ transition.
-The analytic expressions of the Wilson coefficients due to one loop box diagrams generated by charged Higgs, $W$ gauge boson, and right-handed neutrinos are obtained.
-Then we show our results for $R_K$ and $R_{K^*}$.
-Finally, our conclusions are given in Section~\ref{Sec:conclsn}.
+In Sec.~\ref{Sec:model} we highlight relevant interactions in the LRIS, as the details of the model are given in previous papers~\cite{Ezzat:2021bzs,Ezzat:2022gpk}.
+Section~\ref{Sec:lrisamu} is devoted for analyzing new LRIS contributions to $a_\mu$, specifically those due to the light and heavy $Z,W,Z',W'$ gauge bosons and neutral and charged Higgs bosons with heavy neutrinos.
+Also, Sec.~\ref{Sec:lrisLFV} is devoted for the LFV constraints in LRIS.
+Finally, our conclusions are given in Sec.~\ref{Sec:conclsn}.